Last updated: January 23, 2024

 Dogs and other pets are not allowed on any trails in the park.

 The trail begins at the end of the Ross Maxwell Scenic Drive and is one of the prettiest short trails in the park.
-The dirt trail crosses Terlingua Creek, and then climbs a series of concrete steps to a high viewpoint.
+To access the trail, hikers must first cross the bed of Terlingua Creek, and climb a short but steep bank.
+Conditions change constantly at this location.
+As the trail enters the canyon mouth, it climbs a series of concrete steps to a high viewpoint.
 From the viewpoint, the trail slopes gradually down to the river’s edge and continues winding among large boulders until it ends abruptly where the canyon wall meets the Rio Grande.
 This is one of the narrowest places in the seven-mile long Santa Elena Canyon.
 Rest for a bit, and listen for the descending notes of the canyon wren or the call of the raven high along the canyon walls.

 Safety Alert: Santa Elena Canyon Trail

-To access the trail into the canyon, you must first cross the bed of Terlingua Creek.
+To access the trail into the canyon, you must first cross the bed of Terlingua Creek, and climb a short but steep bank.
+Conditions change constantly at this location.
 Depending upon recent rains, Terlingua Creek may be dry sand, thick mud, or flowing water.
 Carefully assess conditions before attempting to cross.
-Follow trail signs for the correct crossing location.
-Do NOT Cross at other locations.
-Many hikers try to keep their feet dry and take long circuitous routes into dangerous cliff areas.
-Do NOT attempt to hike around the creekbed and into the high cliff areas.
-This is NOT the maintained trail and is extremely dangerous.
+Many hikers try to keep their feet dry and take long circuitous routes up Terlingua Creek into dangerous cliff areas.
+This is NOT the maintained trail and can be extremely dangerous.

 This trail may be impassable due to flooding during the summer rainy season.
 Check with park staff about the current trail condition.
 Wear old shoes in case the Terlingua Creek crossing is muddy.
 If the water here is deep and swift, do not cross.
 Just enjoy the spectacular views into the canyon, and try again in drier weather.